NamrathaPrabhanjana/ssh-audit/README.md

    cd ssh-audit
    ```
 2. Modify and extend the provided template according to the requirements.
-3. Also upload a screen recording of the tool running on your system.
+3. Also upload a screen recording and/or detailed screenshots (with captions) of the tool running on your system.

 Implementation Details
 ----------------------